MatGalos/MatGalos/README.md

 - Hi, I’m Mateusz Galos
 - I'm from Poland
 - I’m interested in Software, Web and Game development
-- I’m currently learning C#, JavaScript, TypeScript and React
+- I’m currently learning C#, JavaScript, TypeScript, React and ASP .NET
 - I’m looking to collaborate on interesting projects
 - How to reach me mateuszgalos99@gmail.com